eseyffarth/NaNoLiPo2018/readme.md

 ## What is Oulipo?
 Oulipo stands for [_Ouvroir de littérature potentielle_](https://en.wikipedia.org/wiki/Oulipo).
 It's an approach to creative writing in which you seek inspiration in formal constraints.
 One of the most famous published works written in oulipo is Georges Perec's [_La Disparition_](https://en.wikipedia.org/wiki/A_Void), a novel that does not contain a single instance of the letter "e".

-I've been a fan of constrained writing for years, but only got seriously into it when I joined Mouse Reeve's [oulipo.social](https://oulipo.social), a Mastodon instance that follows George Perec's constraint, which means it's impossible to post anything containing an e on the instance.
+I've been a fan of constrained writing for years, but only got seriously into it when I joined Mouse Reeve's [oulipo.social](https://oulipo.social), a Mastodon instance that follows Georges Perec's constraint, which means it's impossible to post anything containing an e on the instance.

 More recent prior art includes the [Found Poetry Review's NaPoMo project in 2014](http://www.foundpoetryreview.com/oulipost/), which had participants write poems following oulipotic constraints and using linguistic material found in a daily newspaper.